scriptinator/Wurst-Wiki/Debugging-Wurst-in-Eclipse.md

   - Enable `Ignore optional compiler problems` in the properties of the folder.
 7. **Change the compliance level** to `1.6` if you still have errors.
 You can do that in the project properties.
 8. **That's it!** You should now be able to create a launch config and debug Wurst without any errors or warnings.

+>**Notice:** Contributing changes in the vanilla MC source code requires some extra steps.
+Read [#412](https://github.com/Wurst-Imperium/Wurst-Client/issues/412) for more information.